Last Updated on : 2022-02-17 05:43:44download

 });

-For more information, see Get area information.
-After area information is obtained, areas and the devices in the areas can be managed.
-For example, modify an area, transfer devices, and control a device group in an area.
+For more information, see Get Area Information.
+With area information, you can manage the area and the device in an area.
+For example, modify an area, transfer devices, and bulk control devices in an area.

 Devices must be paired before they can be controlled.
-After users pair a device with the app, the device is connected and registered to the cloud and can communicate with the cloud.
-The Commercial Lighting App SDK empowers smart devices to be paired in multiple pairing modes.
+Pairing is intended to connect and register a smart device to the cloud and allow it to communicate with the cloud.
+The Commercial Lighting App SDK empowers smart devices to be paired in multiple modes.
 For example, they can be paired over Wi-Fi and Bluetooth.
-For more information, see Device Pairing (Android) and Bluetooth Series.
+For more information, see Device Pairing and Bluetooth Technology Stack.

-In this section, the Wi-Fi pairing modes are used as an example to describe how to integrate the SDK and register a device to the cloud.
+In this section, the Wi-Fi pairing modes are used as an example to describe how to connect a device to the cloud using the SDK.

-Wi-Fi pairing modes include: Wi-Fi Easy Connect (EZ), Access Point (AP), and QR code.
+Wi-Fi pairing modes include: Wi-Fi Easy Connect (EZ) and Access Point (AP).

 Compared with the Wi-Fi EZ mode, the AP mode results in a higher success rate, optimal reliability, and fewer compatibility requirements for mobile phones and routers.
 We recommend that you use the AP mode instead of the Wi-Fi EZ mode.

-Before the AP pairing process, the SDK must get a pairing token from the cloud in the networked state.
+Before the pairing process, the app must get a pairing token from the cloud in the networked state.

 @Override